Madchester Rave On

 Madchester Rave On is the second EP by Happy Mondays.
 It was released in November 1989 on Factory Records.
 The track "Hallelujah" became the band's breakthrough release, reaching the top twenty in the UK and leading to the group's first Top of the Pops appearance.

 Shortly afterwards, Happy Mondays released Madchester Rave On – The Remixes, a three-track EP of club DJ remixes.
-In the USA, three of the EP tracks and two of the subsequent remixes were compiled into the seven-track American EP Hallelujah.
+In the US, three of the EP tracks and two of the subsequent remixes were compiled into the seven-track American EP Hallelujah.